6 Reasons to Take Avalanche Level 1 Safety Course

 4. Learn How to Plan and Execute a Tour

 After the online coursework and two days in the field, you won’t be an avalanche safety expert—not even close.
 However, you will have the skills and knowledge needed to read the avalanche forecast, plan a conservative tour, and execute it safely.
 In the event of a burial, you’ll be more prepared to implement an efficient rescue.
+You may want to check out our Backcountry Skiing Checklist Recommendations.

 5. Find Touring Partners—and Develop Skills with Existing Touring Partners